uhh-lt/ASAB/README.md

 # Components
 ## Annotator
-Details about the ASAB annotator tools is available in the [ASAB annotator](annotator/readme.md)
+Details about the ASAB annotator tools are available in the [ASAB annotator](annotator/readme.md)

+The annotation instruction and examples are available [here](https://annotation-wq.github.io/)

+If you want to test ASAB (without rewards, obviously), you can access  it from [telegram](https://t.me/Hizevbot)
 ## Model
 # How to use it